• Broadband Guide

 Wireless (Wi-Fi) Internet

-In the past few years, it has become popular for public places - coffee shops, office buildings, and so on - to provide wireless (Wi-Fi) broadband connections for their customers and staff.
-Increasingly, wireless access is being taken up by home users.
+In the past few years, it has become popular for public places - coffee shops, office buildings, and so on - to provide wireless broadband connections for their customers and staff.
+Increasingly, wireless access is being taken up by home users as well.
 Connecting through using a wireless router, several PCs or laptops could connect to the service, throughout the home without the need for wires.

 What's Next?